jianqixi/Polynomial-fitting.py/README.md

 # Polynomial-fitting.py
-This is a code for polynomial fitting, which can be used to determine the minimum energy and corresponding c/a in different a range This is the first step to determine the lattice parameters
+This is a code for DFT calculation, which can be used to determine the minimum energy and corresponding c/a in different a range, and then get the lattice parameters using B-M fitting.